Second Battle of Charleston Harbor: Garrison

 The Union army maintained a constant rotation of soldiers to man the forward trenches of the "grand guard".
-During the evening of August 16 a Confederate artillery shell burst through the bombproof serving as the headquarters for Colonel Joshua B. Howell, commanding officer of the grand guard that evening.
+During the evening of August 16, a Confederate artillery shell burst through the bombproof building serving as the headquarters for Colonel Joshua B. Howell, commanding officer of the grand guard that evening.
 A shell fragment struck Colonel Howell, wounding him severely in the head.
 Despite Howell's quick recovery, the incident prompted the Union commander to exclusively use veteran troops in the forward trenches.
-Confederates also kept a constant rotation of soldiers through Fort Wagner and Battery Gregg.
+The Confederates also kept a constant rotation of soldiers through Fort Wagner and Battery Gregg.
 During the night, rowboats would bring fresh troops from the mainland to replace the garrison.
 Even though they had won a substantial victory at Fort Wagner, the Confederates fully expected the campaign to continue.
 Having a large garrison to draw from Gen. P.G.T.
 Beauregard was prepared to continue the campaign.
-Immediately in command of Confederate forces surrounding Charleston was former career army officer and South Carolina businessman Roswell S. Ripley.
-Ripley's forces were spread throughout fortifications surrounding Charleston Harbor and included a division of local South Carolina militia.
+Immediately in command of the Confederate forces surrounding Charleston was former career army officer and South Carolina businessman Roswell S. Ripley.
+Ripley's forces were spread throughout the fortifications surrounding Charleston Harbor and included a division of the local South Carolina militia.
 Gilmore and Admiral John A. Dahlgren requested reinforcements from General-in-Chief Henry Halleck.
-Halleck was reluctant but nevertheless a division from the Army of the Potomac was transferred to the south under George H. Gordon.
+Halleck was reluctant but a division from the Army of the Potomac was transferred to the south under George H. Gordon.
 General John G. Foster, Union commander of the Department of North Carolina, enthusiastically sent a division of reinforcements telling Gilmore "Charleston is too important to be lost when so nearly won".